muth0mi/muth0mi.github.io/_posts/2022-07-16-networking-and-logging-with-kmm.md

 ## Presentation
 This presentation is not recorded.
-It work presented to a live audience at iHub, Nairobi Kenya.
+It was presented to a live audience at iHub, Nairobi Kenya.

 ![Presenting KMM Networking and Logging at iHub](img/speaker.jpg){:
   .shadow